bogdanvuk/pygears/docs/manual/gears/operators.rst

    .. pg-example:: examples/ge
       :lines: 4-7

-.. module:: iceil

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.

-.. py:function:: add(a: Number, b: Number)

-.. py:function:: add(din: Tuple[Number, Number])

-   Adds two numbers together:

-   .. pg-example:: examples/add
-      :lines: 4-7

 .. module:: invert

 Bitwise inverts data.
 The :func:`~.invert` gear is automatically instantiated when a "~" operator is used on an interface.